-PRDOH will partner with the Housing Finance Authority (AFV, for its Spanish acronym), to select projects for this Program, as proposed by developers qualified to use LIHTC.
+PRDOH will in partnership with the PRHFA Housing Finance Authority (AFV, for its Spanish acronym), to will select projects for this Program, as proposed by developers qualified to use LIHTC.
 Projects will be evaluated based on cost reasonableness, developer capacity, number of beneficiaries served and shovel readiness.
 The LIHTC program will provide gap funding through either grants and/or loans (when needed) to developers with approved projects.
 Repaid loan funding will be used to fund additional approved LIHTC projects.
 Any program income generated will be used to fund program activities or administrative costs.

-The maximum total award (grant and any necessary loan funding) per project is contingent on proposals already submitted to AFV to qualify for the pre-approved 9% tax credit roster.
-Additional project rosters will be curated by AFV.
-The Program will consist of \$963,000,000 for funding multiple projects, and projects will be funded to the extent that funds are available.
+The maximum total award (grant and any necessary loan funding) per project is contingent on proposals already submitted to PRHFA AFV to qualify for the pre-approved 9% tax credit roster.
+Additional project rosters will be curated by PRHFA AFV.
+The Program will consist of \$963,000,000 \$1,213,000,000 for funding multiple projects, and projects will be funded to the extent that funds are available.
 Each project will include multiple individual housing units.
-Either 4% or 9% tax credit projects are eligible, as approved by AFV.
+Either 4% or 9% tax credit projects are eligible, as approved by PRHFA AFV.

-The AFV has participated in the rehabilitation of low-in-come housing projects throughout the Island using, among others, LIHTC.
-This program, established in 1988, has being instrumental in the rehabilitation of 19,507 units.
+The PRHFA AFV has participated in the rehabilitation of low-income housing projects throughout the Island using, among others, LIHTC.
+This program established created in 1988 1986, has being instrumental in the rehabilitation of 19,507 units.

-Currently, 1,533 units are in the pipeline with 9% low income housing tax credits program and will be completed within 24 months of each project start.
+Currently, 1,533 851 units are in the pipeline with 9% low-income housing tax credits program and will be completed within 24 months of each project start.
 CDBG-DR loans with 9% LIHTC will leveraged to stretch both funding sources and to create projects that accomplish several goals.

 All projects must generate affordable LMI housing in a supply proportional to the area LMI population, and in compliance with HUD Fair Market rent rates for an affordability period.
 Projects funded through this program must maintain affordable housing in accordance with the 15 or 20 -year affordability period outlined in 83 FR 40314, or the affordability period required by LIHTC, whichever is longer.
-2021 LIHTC rent rates are included as Appendix H to this Action Plan.
+2022 LIHTC rent rates are included as Appendix H to this Action Plan.